IRasmivan/barcodevalidator/barcodevalidator/README.md

 ## 1.3 Solution & Assumptions:

 1.Service will be available in localhost:8080/barcode/api/validate/{barcode}.
-I have assumed the input barcode to be provided as PathVariable but there are other options as well 2.I have added an Swagger URL for interacting with API using UI 3.I believe the values which is used for assigning weights and multiplying against each position value needs to be maintained as an property (so that it gives a flexibility to store it in a secret file and later retrieve it).
+I have assumed the input barcode to be provided as PathVariable but there are other options as well.
+2.I have added an Swagger URL for interacting with API using UI.
+3.I believe the values which is used for assigning weights and multiplying against each position value needs to be maintained as an property (so that it gives a flexibility to store it in a secret file and later retrieve it).
 Hence I have not hardcoded the weights in application.properties file in the variable check.digit.calculator.values.
 It can be maintained as check.digit.calculator.values={CHECK.DIGIT.CALCULATOR.VALUE} if this needs to be maintained in a secret file
 4. Similarly have also retrieved modulo value in property file so that it can be maintained in a secret file if required